The College Recommendation Letter – An Introduction

-A college recommendation letter is exactly as it sounds.
-It’s an opportunity for those who know you in an educational setting to detail to an admissions committee the ways in which you have contributed to your communities and highlight why you would be a good candidate for college admission.
+A college recommendation letter is exactly what it sounds like.
+It’s an opportunity for those who know you in an educational setting to explain to an admissions committee the ways you stand out.
+It also helps them highlight why you would be a good candidate for college admission.

 Why is a college recommendation letter important?

 Not all colleges will require a letter of recommendation, but the majority do.
 So, it’s generally best to plan to secure them as part of your college application process.
 It’s impossible to weigh the role letters of recommendation play in the overall admissions process.
 It will vary a bit by school.
 However, many schools have shifted to a holistic admissions strategy as they review college applications.
 A holistic admissions approach means that colleges will consider all components of your college application more evenly.
 This includes your academics, your extracurriculars, and especially the recommendation letter for college.

 According to Inside Higher Ed, more than 60% of colleges reported that the counselor recommendation had at least ‘moderate importance’ in admissions decisions.
 The article explores the fairness and validity of letters of recommendation.
 However, one thing is for certain: they will continue to be used in the application process.